LassNajmuldeen/AWS-DeepRacer-Student-League-Code/README.md

 **🚀 Project Overview**

 The AWS DeepRacer Student League provides an exciting platform to explore reinforcement learning in autonomous driving.
 For this project, I focused on optimizing a reward function that balances speed, track direction, and position on the track to achieve maximum performance.
-I successfully achieved a lap time of 01:11.789 with only 3h of training, ranking me #1 in Sweden.
+I successfully achieved a lap time of 01:11.789, ranking me #1 in Sweden.

 **Reward Function Logic**